RayHightower/rayhightower.github.octo-broken/source/_posts/2014-01-04-beaglebone-black-ubuntu-ruby-rails-part-2.markdown

 ###Gotcha: Rails Installation
 Rails needs a JavaScript runtime in order to function.
 Here are two ways to meet this requirement:

-* Install NodeJS, or
+* Install Node.js, or
 * Install `therubyracer` gem.

 Installing `therubyracer` gem did not work for me.
-But NodeJS installed quickly, like so:
+But Node.js installed quickly, like so:

 ```bash
 $ sudo apt-get install nodejs